galaxyproject/admin-training/sessions/14-ansible/ex1-intro-ansible.md

 address here, we can also run this role to target a remote machine.
 We'll get to that later.

-* Install Anisble and then, from the root of the script directory, run the playbook.
+* From the root of the playbook directory, run the playbook:

   ```
-  sudo apt install -y ansible
   ansible-playbook -vv playbook.yml
   ```

-The -vv here just means two levels of verbosity.
+The `-vv` here just means two levels of verbosity.
 It shows us what is going on.
 There are 4 levels of verbosity from none to extremely verbose.

 ## Section 4 - Add more tasks